skokec/DAU-ConvNet/README.md

 ### Mean initialization (mu1 and mu2 initializers) ###

 Mean values (e.g. learned offsets) of DAU units are always based on (0,0) being at the center of the kernel.
-Default initialization (when passing None) is to arange units equaly over available space using `dau_conv.DAUGridMean` initializer class:
+Default initialization (when passing None) is to arrange units equally over the available space using `dau_conv.DAUGridMean` initializer class:

 ```python
     if self.mu1_initializer is None: